bt3gl/building_blog/content/react1.md

 ### JSX

 React developers use a syntax called `JSX` which makes these structures easier.
 For example, the ` <div />` syntax is transformed at build time to `React.createElement('div')`.
 You can put any JavaScript expressions within braces inside JSX!

 #### Data

-There are two types of data in React:
+There are two types of data for React:

 * state: private and can be changed from within the component itself.
 * props: external, and not controlled by the component itself.

-A component can change its internal state directly but it can not change its props directly.
+A component can change its internal state directly, but it can not change its props directly.

 ### OK, Just Show me React Already!